navarroje/navarroje/README.md

     border-radius: 8px; /* Soften corners */
     padding: 5px 15px; /* Add space around the text */
-    display: inline-block; /* Make the background only as wide as the text */ }
+    display: inline-block; /* Make the background only as wide as the text */
+    text-align: center; /* Center align for a landing page feel */ }

   /* Style the links container - white background and dark border */